 “Hello.
 I attended the BikeSafe day on Saturday and I wanted to pass on my comments.
 What an excellent day!
 I spent the day riding with Ian Maxwell and one other and cannot put into words how much I benefited from Ian’s experience so this email is intended as one big THANK YOU.
 I think this day is amazing value, great fun and a must for any biker.”

-Dear Mick, I just wanted to say thank you to all the guys who ran the Bike Safe course out of Chelmsford on Sunday.
+Dear Mick, I just wanted to say thank you to all the guys who ran the Bike Safe course on Sunday.
 I was quite nervous at first – especially when I realised I was the only female on the course! – but everyone was really friendly and helpful.
 The talk at the start was really interesting, amusing at times, and everything very clearly explained.
 The main thing I wanted to get out of the day was that I have only been riding for a few months and am not confident on bends.
 I’ve been told before about the “vanishing (limit) point” but finally got it (thanks Ian!), and could apply it when I went out on the roads with Al Sims.
 Al was great.
 He was very patient, but bossy enough to make us do the Burnham Bends five times despite my protestations of nerves at the 90 degree turns!
 I’m so glad he did because the final time, things came together.
 It was brilliant when everything finally clicked – observation, positioning, throttle, gear selection and then the bends flowed more easily.
 We went on some fantastic roads and I just wish I could remember where they all were!
 I was really chuffed with the second assessment where I’d gone from a few Cs and B’s and an A, to an A and the rest B’s (despite a minor incident with a 40mph limit, ahem).
 I think this is an excellent day out and would recommend it to anyone.
 I can’t wait to get back on my bike and go for a spin to practice what I have learned.
 Obviously I don’t think that a one day course now means I’m a fantastic rider, but it’s given me a good grounding for improving my skills and when I have the money and a few more miles under my belt, I plan on signing up for one of the advanced riding skills courses that were mentioned.
 Thanks again to everyone who gives their time to pass on the benefit of their experience to help improve our skills, to try and keep bikers safe on the roads.
 You do a great job and it’s much appreciated.
 Kind regards, Trisha & Beryl (that’s the Hornet)